-As Weather forecasters call for our first winter weather conditions across North Texas— make sure you are prepped and ready to meet the frosty temperatures.
+Weather conditions change quickly in the winter months across North Texas— make sure you are prepped and ready to meet the frosty temperatures.
 Visit Russell Feed & Supply stores today for all the supplies you need to protect your garden, your animals, and, of course, you and your family!

 Freezing temperatures occurring early in fall or late spring are usually more damaging to plants than freezing temperatures in mid-winter.
 Keep your garden plants and shrubs well-protected when temperatures stay below freezing for more than a couple hours or overnight.
 Russell Feed carries garden frost blankets which help keep plants insulated and prevent freeze damage.
 Also, reapplying mulch will provide additional insulation for plants and soil during a hard freeze.
 Container plants should be moved inside or in a protected area.
 Water your plants, especially container plants, before a freeze moves in to ensure plants stay hydrated.
 Remember to cover up your outdoor faucets– make sure the spigot is turned off with any hoses removed— we have foam and heavy duty insulated faucet covers to keep these from freezing.